The majority of the alcohol (aka the chemical ethanol) that enter our body is cleared via a two-step process involving two enzymes.

 People with genetic variants in the alcohol metabolism pathway either generate acetaldehyde too quickly, or are unable to eliminate it fast enough.
 This results in the dangerous build up of acetaldehyde in the body, even when moderate amounts of alcohol is consumed.

-These are all signs that you have alcohol intolerance, and every drink you consume may be affecting your health.
-Find out whether you inherited DNA changes that affect your ability to metabolize alcohol and increase your risk of serious health complications with alcohol consumption.
+A simple mouth swab is all we need to find out whether you have inherited DNA changes that affect your ability to metabolize alcohol, and may increase your risk of serious health complications.